Mid-Year Climbing Safety Standards Updates

 • Game/match official(s) must be certified and/or experienced in officiating the sport.

-• The head coach must demonstrate knowledge of the sport, skills, and strategies to the principal or designate.
+• The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate.

-• All coaches must meet with the head coach of the rowing club (if applicable) prior to the start of the season and be in communication throughout the season.
+• All Coaches must meet with the head Coach of the rowing club (if applicable) prior to the start of the season and be in communication throughout the season.

-• All coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations.
+• All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations.

-• At least one coach must possess one of the following coaching qualifications:
+• At least one Coach must possess one of the following coaching qualifications:

 • NCCP Competition Coach – RCA Coach Course